 Buccal swabs are conventional lab consumables for the collection of oral cells or oral microbiome in a relatively non-invasive manner.
-The samples are frequently used for DNA testing in fundamental research (such as biochemical testing, molecular diagnosis, microbiome profile analysis), clinical trials, and law enforcement investigations.
+The samples are frequently used for DNA testing in fundamental research (such as biochemical testing, molecular diagnosis, microbiome profile analysis) and law enforcement investigations.
 MicroCollect™ buccal swabs are designed for the rapid collection and preservation of oral cells and microbiome, providing non-invasive, user-friendly, and ready-to-use solutions for the sampling of different sites of the oral cavity, especially soft tissues sites.

 Figure 1.
 An illustration of oral cavity structure. (anatomy-medicine.com)